MiddletonCommunityVoice/services-list/content/chemists/rowlands-wood-street.md

 Service and advice

 ### Opening Hours
-9am to 6.30pm Mon to Fri  /
+Mon to Fri  9am to 6.30pm Mon to Fri
 Sat.
-9am to 1pm  /   CLOSED Sundays
+9am to 1pm
+Sundays   CLOSED